The Food: Perfect Thai dishes

 There are plenty of vegetarian options although as always in Gran Canaria, you have to say exactly what you eat and what you don't.

-House Fusion offers Thai food in the evenings but does Danish lunches: That's where the fusion part of the names come from.
+House Fusion offers Thai food all day long and also does Danish lunches: That's where the fusion part of the names come from; the owners are Thai and Danish.

 The House Fusion is in El Motor Grande; the inland village just behind Puerto Rico resort.
 You can't miss the restaurant because it's right on the Plaza next to the church.